tlienart/SimonCoste.github.io/posts/elephant.md

 ![](/posts/img/erw.png)

-When the memory parameter $p$ is large, the Elephant tends to reproduce always the same steps, thus going way further than the Simple Randow Walker corresponding to $p=1/2$.
-The histogram of its final position is less concentrated.
-A surprising transition happens at the critical value $p=3/4$, as was noted in the early paper [Elephants can always remember](https://arxiv.org/abs/cond-mat/0406593).
-We describe
+When the memory parameter $p$ is close to $1$ (full memory), the Elephant tends to reproduce always the same steps, thus going way further than the Simple Randow Walker corresponding to $p=1/2$, and the histogram of its final position is less concentrated.

+The goal of this note is to explain the appearance of a sudden and surprising transition, happening at the critical value $p=3/4$: the ERW is still diffusive for $p<3/4$, and becomes super-diffusive if $p>3/4$.
+It all boils down to computing the variance.

 ## Computing the variance
 When the initial step has a probability $p_0=1/2$ to jump left or right, the whole ERW is symmetric, hence centered.
-Computing its variance $V_n = \mathbf{E}[W_n^2]$ undercovers a very interesting change of nature according to the value of the memory parameter $p$.
-Indeed, the variance solves the following recursion.
+Its variance $V_n = \mathbf{E}[W_n^2]$  solves the following recursion.

 @@important
 \begin{equation}\label{Vn}